ikh-innovation/roboweldar-rose-ap/test/README.md

 |---------------|-----------------------------------------|---------------------|
 |   <img src="../docs/assets/example_3_collage.png" width="300">            |      <img src="../docs/assets/example_3_reconstruction.gif" width="320">                                 |          <img src="../docs/assets/example_3_simplified_mesh.png" width="320">            |

-This example dataset consists of 22 images and associated pose files.
-The object is fairly reflective, but less so than Example 1.
-The resulting quality of reconstruction is thus acceptable, and the proposed welding seams were detected reliably.
+This example dataset consists of 15 images and associated pose files.
+The object appears reflective in the photos which adversely affects the quality of reconstruction.
+This has a direct effect on the reliability of the proposed welding seams.